 One of Australia’s leading whistleblowing and culture experts with in-depth legal and corporate governance expertise.
 Sally has 20 years’ experience managing culture, reputation whistleblowing, risk and compliance issues across multiple sectors in Australia, North America and Europe and has worked on international regulatory investigations relating to Sarbanes Oxley, Bribery and Corruption, Anti Money Laundering.

 Sally was admitted as a solicitor in Qld, has an MBA from the Beedie Business School (Canada), holds a diploma of corporate governance from the Chartered Secretaries Institute, is a graduate of the Australian Institute of Company Directors and a SAI Global qualified internal auditor.

-Sally has the experience of being the first whistleblower in Australia to bring a legal action in the Federal Court of Australia in 2016 using whistleblower protections under the Corporations Act.
-While Sally is prevented from discussing the specific details of the case she said "there are important principles and learnings which flow for all organisations and individuals in Australia.”
+Sally was the first whistleblower in Australia to bring a legal action in the Federal Court of Australia in 2016 using whistleblower protections under the Corporations Act.
+Sally subsequently has provided input and insights on whistleblowing legislative reform to the federal government, universities, think tanks and institutions globally.

 Sally is a guest instructor for the Griffith University Managing Whistleblowing course which is part of the Graduate Certificate in Integrity and Anti-corruption and the Masters of Public Administration led by Dr AJ Brown.

 Sally regularly speaks at national conferences on whistleblowing and most recently has been invited to speak at conferences including the Australian Institute of Company Directors Annual Governance Forum, the Governance Risk and Compliance Institute Conference, the Institute of Internal Auditors Conference, the Risk Managers Institute of Australia Conference, the ASIC Annual Forum, the Informa National Conference on Whistleblowing & the Criterion Conference on Whistleblowing.